AndySomogyi/mechanica/docs/source/introduction.rst

 Introduction
 ************

-Mechanica is an interative particle based physics and chemistry simulation envioronment, with a heavy emphasis towards enableing users to model and simulate complex sub-cellular and cellular biological physics problems.
-Mecahnica is part of the Tellurium `<http://tellurium.analogmachine.org>`_ project.
+Mechanica is an interactive particle based physics and chemistry simulation environment, with a heavy emphasis towards enabling users to model and simulate complex sub-cellular and cellular biological physics problems.
+Mechanica is part of the Tellurium `<http://tellurium.analogmachine.org>`_ project.

-Mechanica is designed first and foremost to enable users to work interactivly with simulations -- so they can build, and run a simulation in real-time, and interact with that simulation whilst it's running.
-The goal is to create an SolidWorks type enviorment where users can create and explore virtual models of soft condensed matter physics, with a emphasis towards biological physics.
+Mechanica is designed first and foremost to enable users to work interactively with simulations -- so they can build, and run a simulation in real-time, and interact with that simulation whilst it's running.
+The goal is to create an SolidWorks type environment where users can create and explore virtual models of soft condensed matter physics, with a emphasis towards biological physics.

 Mechanica is a native compiled C++ shared library with a native and extensive